ISAITB/docs-services/source/common/index.rst

 ---------------------------------------

 The ``getModuleDefinition`` operation of each service is used to primarily define the inputs the service expects as well as its outputs.
-Of these, defining the input parameters is of most importance as this defines how the service should be called and, in case it is called by the test bed, serves to proactively check for missing required input.
+Of these, defining the input parameters is of most importance as this determines how the service should be called and, in case it is called by the test bed, serves to proactively check for missing required input.
 The following example illustrates a service where two inputs are defined:

 .. code-block:: java